Temporary resident permits (TRPs): Validity, conditions and cancellation

 - a removal order

 TRPs are not normally valid for re-entry to Canada; however, in compelling circumstances, re-entry may be authorized.
-Authorization to re-enter Canada must be recorded accurately in the Global Case Management System (GCMS).
+In such cases, the authorization to re-enter Canada must be recorded accurately in the Global Case Management System (GCMS).
 The TRP itself must contain the following:

 Departure from canada will not invalidate this temporary resident permit under regulation 63(b).